-A popular method to boost employees’ skills is to send them for relevant classes or training workshops.
-This is also called classroom training.
+A common method to boost employees’ skills is to send them for relevant classes or training workshops, in other words, classroom training.

-- Cross-fertilisation and incubation of creative ideas from peers who work in different industrial sectors
+- Cross-fertilisation and incubation of creative ideas from peers who work in different industrial sectors; and

 Workplace learning, as the name suggest, refers to the learning at work.
-Unlike other methods of training, learning at work can happen as a daily practice.
+Unlike other methods of training, workplace learning can happen as a daily practice.

-When an employee observes his supervisor conducting a phone interview with a job candidate, he can learn from his supervisor on how to ask effective questions and assess interviewees.
+When an employee observes his supervisor conducting a phone interview with a job candidate, he can learn from his supervisor on how to ask effective questions.
 In such a way, learning moments occur.
 When an employee takes on a challenging task and manages to pick up useful knowledge from the task, another learning moment occurs.
-A common illustration of workplace learning method is on-the-job training- the teaching of skills and knowledge necessary for employees to perform a specific job within the workplace and work environment.
+A common workplace learning method is on-the-job training.

 The gist of workplace learning lies in creating a learning momentum that trigger individuals to see every experience at work as a positive lesson.
 Having a clear intention to learn, individuals are in greater control of the events happening and can turn these events into learning opportunities.

 Not only is this method effective, it adds no additional cost to training budgets, which companies are striving to keep efficient.
-Therefore, being able to create a culture for learning can be a competitive advantage that organisations should strive for.
+Therefore, being able to create a culture for learning can be a competitive advantage that that sets organisations apart.